 CASE STUDY: GRANDPARENTS’ RIGHTS INVOLVING MEDIATION

-Richard and Florence’s connection with their three grandkids, ages 12, 8, and 5, was affectionate and warm.
+Richard and Florence’s connection with their three grand kids, ages 12, 8, and 5, was affectionate and warm.
 When their son and Emma’s stepdaughter split, they provided financial assistance for their son’s legal bills, and the divorce was nasty and fought.
 Emma was enraged with Richard and Florence because they had paid the legal bills for the divorce and she believed that by doing so, they had contributed to the dissolution of the marriage.
-They had not seen their grandkids in seven months, which was the longest period of time they had ever gone without seeing them.
+They had not seen their grand kids in seven months, which was the longest period of time they had ever gone without seeing them.

 Richard and Florence had a wonderful connection with the other set of grandparents before to their divorce, but since then, they have not communicated with Emma and have refused any attempts at contact.
 Their youngster struggled with the parenting arrangements on his own.
 Everything was a bit of a mess.

-Together with Mediate UK, Richard and Florence attended an MIAM.
+Together with our team, Richard and Florence attended an MIAM.
 The mediator then invited Emma to mediation by letter.
 Emma consented because she did not want to seem bad in court, but stated that she was not willing to allow the children to visit their grandparents unattended due to her concern that they might say unpleasant things about her to the children, which would be damaging to their wellness.

 After Emma’s MIAM, the mediator asked everyone to a face-to-face meeting.
 With the assistance of the mediator and through our continuous mediation, they each had the opportunity to speak up and future aspirations.
-They swiftly decided on a strategy to reintegrate Richard and Florence into the lives of their grandkids.
-Within a month of their MIAM, Richard and Florence were assisting with the grandchildren’s care, which benefited Emma, themselves, and the grandkids, and the family has begun to restore relationships.
+They swiftly decided on a strategy to reintegrate Richard and Florence into the lives of their children.
+Within a month of their MIAM, Richard and Florence were assisting with the grandchildren’s care, which benefited Emma, themselves, and the grandchildren and the family has begun to restore relationships.

 In Conclusion